This Day In Writing History

 James Fenimore Cooper, would go on to write more great novels, including The Pioneers (1823), The Pathfinder (1840) and The Deerslayer (1841).

 Quote Of The Day

 "America owes most of its social prejudices to the exaggerated religious opinions of the different sects which were so instrumental in establishing the colonies." - James Fenimore Cooper

-Today's video features a reading of the first five chapters of James Fenimore Cooper's classic novel, The Last of the Mohicans.
+Today's video features a complete reading of James Fenimore Cooper's classic novel, The Last of the Mohicans.
 Enjoy!